gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/gnat_and_program_execution.rst

     memory leaks.
 Omits statistical information.

-  .. index:: N switch (gnatmem)
+  .. index:: DEPTH switch (gnatmem)

-  :samp:`{N}`
+  :samp:`{DEPTH}`
-    ``N`` is an integer literal (usually between 1 and 10) which controls the depth of the backtraces defining allocation root.
-The default value for N is 1.
+    ``DEPTH`` is an integer literal (usually between 1 and 10) which controls the depth of the backtraces defining allocation root.
+The default value for DEPTH is 1.
 The deeper the backtrace, the more precise the localization of the root.
-Note that the total number of roots can depend on this parameter.
+Note that the total number of roots can depend on this parameter, in other words there may be more roots when the requested backtrace depth is higher.
 This parameter must be specified *before* the name of the executable to be analyzed, to avoid ambiguity.

   .. index:: -b (gnatmem)